mannd/QTc/README.markdown

 Switch the target for your build to the appropriate Framework (QTc\_iOS or QTc\_Mac) and build the framework.
 Afterwards switch the target back to your project.
 ![figure 3](images/capture3.gif)

+You can then if you wish, make the library a git submodule withing your app.
+This is non-trivial, but [this Medium post](https://medium.com/@porteneuve/mastering-git-submodules-34c65e940407) covers it well.

+## Using the framework
 Add this import statement to any Swift file using the framework:

     import QTc